 It is ever so nice sitting in this hot pool after hiking in this area.
 The only problem, in my opinion, is that there are no changing facilities.
 So I wore my bathing suit underneath my clothes and had to take them off wrapped in a towel after my visit to the pool.

 One can change at the toilets, but they are a bit far away.
-But it is ok, here we are in the highlands of Iceland and I don't expect any frills.
+But it is ok, here we are in the highland of Iceland and I don't expect any frills.

 Close to the hot pool, a beautiful geothermal area with multi-coloured boiling mud pools, huffing and puffing fumaroles and beautiful azure hot springs will take your breath away.

 The oldest descriptions of Hveravellir date back to 1752, when the travellers Eggert Ólafsson and Bjarni Pálsson wrote about this area in their travelogue.

 Eggert and Bjarni named one of the hot springs Öskurhóll or the Roaring Mound because of the sounds coming from it, whistling and roaring.